 Richard and Karen Ahrens don’t feel comfortable.
 They have already been drinking bottled water for years, but the Ahrens were dumbfounded by the city’s slow response to the radium problem.
-Richard still had notes from discussing radium when he was on the council back in 2005.
-He asked, “How long have we been drinking radium water?”
-Karen added, “The city has a Fool’s Five Race to find a cure for cancer.
+Richard Ahrens still had notes from discussions on radium when he was on the City Council back in 2005.
+“How long have we been drinking radium water?”
+He asked.
+Karen Ahrens added, “The city has a Fool’s Five Race to find a cure for cancer.
 Why don’t we start with a little prevention?”

 “I think it might be more likely that I get struck by a zombie apocalypse than get radium poisoning,” Lewiston City Council member Larry Rupprecht said.
-Noting that water softeners can help remove radium and stating that only a few hundred in Lewiston do not have softeners, Rupprecht said, “My question to the EPA and the rest is, how many years will the 300 people in Lewiston have to look forward to before the first person in Lewiston is stricken and dies from radium poisoning?”
-With those odds, it could be thousands of years, Rupprecht stated.
-Is reducing that risk really worth the hundreds of thousands to millions of dollars it may cost cities to remove radium? he asked.
+He noted that water softeners can help remove radium and stated that only a few hundred in Lewiston do not have softeners.
+“My question to the EPA and the rest is, how many years will the 300 people in Lewiston have to look forward to before the first person in Lewiston is stricken and dies from radium poisoning?”
+Rupprecht said.
+With those odds, it could be thousands of years, he argued.
+Is reducing that risk really worth the hundreds of thousands to millions of dollars it may cost cities to remove radium?
+Rupprecht asked.

 Winona’s water violated limit, then Winona violated public notice requirement

-According to the MDH, the city of Winona failed to notify the public as required by law following high radium levels in 2016 and 2017.
+Lewiston is not alone.
+According to the MDH, the city of Winona failed to notify the public, as required by law, following high radium levels in 2016 and 2017.

 For the Winona, the bad news began on August 23, 2016, when test results showed that water at the Westfield water plant contained 9.4 picocuries of radium per liter.
 Because radium levels tend to fluctuate up and down, after receiving one over-the-limit test result , cities are required to start testing for radium every quarter.
 If, after four quarters, the results are still over-the-limit, that city is officially in violation and must notify the public within 30 days, according to Peterson.
 The city then has to continue testing and tell the state how it intends to fix the problem.

-In Winona, a November 2016 test at the Westfield plant measured 9.9 picocuries per liter, a January 2017 test measured 11.6 picocuries, and June 2017 test measured 7.4 picocuries, according to Winona Public Works Director Keith Nelson.
+According to Winona Public Works Director Keith Nelson,, a November 2016 test at the Westfield plant measured 9.9 picocuries per liter, a January 2017 test measured 11.6 picocuries, and June 2017 test measured 7.4 picocuries, — all well over the limit of 5.4 picocuries.
 On October 6, 2017, the city was officially in violation and the MDH told city officials they had to notify the public within 30 days, Nelson said.

 However, one week later, the city received its latest test results showing that the Westfield plant was below the limit, with just 4.9 picocuries per liter.